SamMakesThings/weave-pipecat/System Design Spec.md

   - Handles microphone permissions
   - Provides methods to start and end calls
   - Integrated with PipeCat Cloud for voice capabilities
+  - Tracks challenge completion state and listens for completion events from the server

 - **RTVIProvider**
   - Initializes and manages the PipeCat client connection